Time-space Trade-offs in Population Protocols for the Majority Problem: Model Notation

-Protocol quality is measured in terms of the number of interactions and the number of states per node required to reach and stay in target configurations.
+The quality of a protocol is measured in terms of the number of interactions and the number of states per node required to reach and stay in target configurations.
 There are two common ways to formalize what exactly is meant by \enquote{reach and stay}: \emph{stabilization time} and \emph{convergence time}.\footnote{ The notions as defined here are the ones used predominantly in population protocols in recent literature.
-However, note that some previous publications (e.g.,~\cite{DBLP:conf/soda/AlistarhAEGR17, DBLP:conf/podc/BilkeCER17}) refer to stabilization time as convergence time. } \begin{description} \item[Convergence Time]
+However, note that some previous publications (e.g.,~\cite{DBLP:conf/soda/AlistarhAEGR17, DBLP:conf/podc/BilkeCER17}) refer to stabilization time as convergence time. } \begin{description} \item[Convergence Time:]

-The \emph{convergence time} $\TimeC/$ of a protocol is the random variable that measures the number of interactions until the protocol has reached and remains in a target configuration.
+The \emph{convergence time} $\TimeC/$ of a protocol is the random variable that measures the number of interactions until the protocol has reached and remains in the set of target configurations.

-\item[Stabilization Time]
+\item[Stabilization Time:]

-We say a configuration $c$ is \emph{stable} if in any configuration $c'$ that is reachable (with any sequence of interactions) from $c$, each node has the same output as in $c$.
+We say a configuration $c$ is \emph{stable}, if in any configuration $c'$ that is reachable from $c$ by a sequence of interactions, each node has the same output as in $c$.
 The \emph{stabilization time} $\TimeST/$ of a protocol is the random variable that measures the number of interactions until the protocol has reached a stable target configuration.

 \end{description} Clearly, $\TimeC/ \leq \TimeST/$, since reaching a stable target configuration implies that, whatever future interactions may be, the system will always remain in a target configuration.
+The stabilization time $\TimeST/$ can, however, be strictly larger than the convergence time $\TimeC/$.

-As bounds on the convergence and stabilization time are often given in probabilistic terms, one often additionally emphasizes if a protocol is \emph{always} guaranteed to, eventually, reach a stable target configuration (i.e., $\TimeST/ < \infty$ holds with probability $1$).
-Such protocols are called \emph{exact}.
+As bounds on the convergence and stabilization time are given in probabilistic terms, one often additionally emphasizes whether a protocol is guaranteed to, eventually, reach a stable target configuration (i.e., whether $\TimeST/< \infty$ holds with probability $1$).
+Such protocols are called \emph{exact} or \emph{always correct}.